Mexico attorney general sought arrest of ex-minister, president says

-Videgaray and other high-ranking politicians, who wielded power under Lopez Obrador’s predecessor, were accused of corruption in the deposition of a former chief executive officer of Mexican national oil company Petroleos Mexicanos, leaked in August.
+Videgaray and other high-ranking politicians under Lopez Obrador’s predecessor were accused of corruption in the deposition, leaked in August, of a former chief executive officer of Mexican national oil company Petroleos Mexicanos.

 “I have been informed that a request of this nature was made to the judiciary, but the request was rejected,” Lopez Obrador said in a regular news conference.
 “My understanding is that the judge sent the request back to the attorney general’s office.”